Guide for Authors

 - Permission has been obtained for use of copyrighted material from other sources (including the Web).

-- The Conflict of Interest form is downloaded and filled even if the authors have nothing to declare.
+- The Conflict of Interest form is provided even if the authors have nothing to declare.

 - The Credit Author Statement file is provided.